Sydney Food Tours You Will LOVE

-Where does the tour go?
+Where does the food tour go?

-Some tours let you explore a small area in-depth and don’t involve lots of walking, others can have you covering 6km or more on foot, which personally I love, but may not be the best option for everyone.
+Some tours let you explore a small area in-depth and don’t involve lots of walking, others can have you covering 6km or more on foot, which I love, but may not be the best option for everyone.
 Some involve a sort of progressive dinner with a course at 3-4 different restaurants and others a cooking demo and class.

 Can you cancel it?

 What is the cancellation policy?
 Be sure to check, and we suggest you don’t book for the day you land after a long international flight.
 Jetlag or delays could mean you miss your tour.
-Many operators have a 24-hour cancellation notice, but some do require 3 days or more, so be sure to take note.
+Many operators have a 24-hour cancellation notice, but some do require three days or more, so be sure to take note.